vjousse/vim-for-humans-book/rst/en/text-manip.rst

 .. image:: ../book-tex/graphics/vim-paste.png

-We can see that |vim| is using the mode switching trick (including the "normal" mode for moving) in order to not have to use the mouse.
+We can see that |vim| uses the mode switching trick (including the "normal" mode for moving) in order to not have to use the mouse.
 When you will be used to switch quickly from one mode to another (and in order to do so, going without |ttesc| will be mandatory), using the mouse will appear like a pure waste of time.
 But obviously, you will first need to train yourself.

 .. _forgetting-the-directional-keys: